-If the developer had used or let the property for longer than three years after completion, the subsequent purchaser may not deduct the allowance under section 13quat (even if the developer did not deduct an allowance) as the developer will no longer fall within the definition of a "developer".
+If the developer had used or let the property for longer than three years after completion, the subsequent purchaser may not deduct the allowance under section 13quat even if no allowance was deducted.
+This is owing to the developer no longer meeting the requirements of the definition of a "developer".
 Generally, when a property is located within a UDZ, an allowance is available to the owner of the property - in this case a developer.
 The allowance will therefore also be available to such a developer in the capacity as owner, even if the property is used for the purposes of trade or letting for a period longer than three years after completion of the erection, extension, addition or improvement to the building.